mucel/Quantifying_bias_in_ai/Report.md

 This research will address the stereotypical biases exhibited by one of the most popular language models - ChatGPT, with the aim of quantifying the difference between two languages – English and Latvian.
 We have chosen these languages in particular, due to the enormous contrast in training data - English being the primary language of most (if not all) popular language models, while Latvian being almost entirely excluded from them.
 Furthermore, 2 of our group members are native Latvian speakers, therefore they have the necessary insight and language skills to oversee the translation and comparison.
 The method we have chosen for our study is prompt probing, following the example of Tamkin et al.(2023), thanks to its feasibility within our time and skillset.
 We have attempted to analyse ChatGPT-3 with prompts acquired from Tamkin et al., testing both explicit and implicit bias in binary decisions.

-## Introduction (500 words)
+## Introduction (500 words is 280 atm)

 Large Language Models (LLMs) are becoming increasingly used in everyday life to make high-risk decisions that impact peoples lives in many aspects.
 This has lead to a rise in the amaount of reserach focused twoards detecting and mitigating biases that occur in AI algorithms (Arrieta et al., 2019).
 At the moment there are various developed methods that investigate the interperability and explainability to asses the fairness, in this reserach defined as balanced treatment of various communities and individuals, in the decision making cycle of algorithms (Suresh & Guttag, 2021).
 This research utilizes the method called pormpt probing, in which one investigates the internal behaviours of LLMs by using cearfully constructed propmpts and examaning the generated outputs.
 This is done by replicating Tamkin et al. (2023) reaerch that evaluated biases in a pre-treained LLMs.
 It was mainly chosen as their set of propmpts that they created trough combining model-generated evaluation with human validation were open for public use on Hugging Face.
 This was aduqete for investigating our research question: To what extent ChatGPT3.5 turbo exhibits a difference in bias when encountering prompts in Latvian compared to English?
 The reason for selecting ChatGPT3.5 turbo as our model was based on two main criterias.
 First, that the model had to be trained in Latvian, which most open-source models are dispointingly not.
 The second, that based on previous research the model had already exibited better scores than others on the market (Sun et al., 2023), so this reserach wanted to see how the "best" model differs initself.
 Additionally, the analysis of ChatGPT has been acquiring the most attention due to the model's swift growth in popularity.
+The results of our reserach ...

 ## Theoretical background (it is 540 words)